For a hands-on learning experience to develop Agentic AI applications, join our Agentic AI Bootcamp today. Early Bird Discount

 Instructors and guest speakers

-Learn from though leaders at the forefront of building agentic AI applications
+Learn from thought leaders at the forefront of building Agentic AI applications.

 Thierry Damiba data science dojo bootcamp